NikolisSecurity/UmbrellaSpoofer/README.md

 ## 🎯 Goals

-- 75 🌟 Next Update
+- 75 🌟 New Features
-- 125 🌟 Develop Kernel Level Spoofing
+- 125 🌟 Upload The Full Source Code Of The Kernel Development

 ## ✨ Features
 - Hardware inventory view with live identifiers